gvorbeck/iamgarrett-static/index.md

 resume-sections:
 - section-title: Skills
   skills-list:
-  - skill: "Experienced in the latest <strong>HTML5/CSS3</strong> concepts and practices."
+  - skill: "Experienced in the latest <strong>HTML/CSS/Javascript</strong> concepts and practices."
   - skill: "Skilled with preprocessors like <strong>SASS, LESS, and Stylus</strong>."
-  - skill: "Follows <strong>mobile-first development</strong> strategies to ensure a future-proof experience."
+  - skill: "Follows <strong>mobile-first development</strong> strategies to ensure a modern user experience."
-  - skill: "Deep understanding of <strong>javascript, jQuery</strong>, and various libraries."
+  - skill: "Deep understanding of <strong>javascript, jQuery, React, D3</strong>, and other various libraries."
-  - skill: "CMS and database experience with <strong>WordPress, Drupal, and Jekyll</strong>."
+  - skill: "CMS and database experience with <strong>WordPress, Drupal, Jekyll, and GatsbyJS</strong>."
   - skill: "<strong>Agile Project Management</strong> based for creative adaptation to the rigors of project turbulence."
 - section-title: Work History
   work-history-list: